 If you’re a coffee-lover, then you’re going to love Brno.
 All over Brno you’ll find several cafés that makes delicious cups of coffee.

-Some of my favorite cafés in Brno include; SKOG Urban Hub, Cafe Tungsram, Podnik café bar, and Cafe Mitte.
+Some of my favorite cafés in Brno are SKOG Urban Hub, Cafe Tungsram, Podnik café bar, and Cafe Mitte.

 Have a drink at ”the bar that doesn’t exist”